 This is one of the muscles that assist in the breathing process.
-Basically, these muscles act to expand lung capacity by pulling ribs.
-In most cases, they should be most active when the diaphragm is unable to engage.
-This might occur when we are bent forward while working at a desk, curled forward on a couch, or putting on our shoes.
+These muscles act to expand lung capacity by pulling ribs.
+Therefore, they should be most active when the diaphragm cannot engage in most cases.
+For example, this might occur when we are bent forward while working at a desk, curled forward on a couch, or putting on our shoes.

-Because of our sedentary lifestyle, these muscles tend to be over-used when we are breathing quietly.
-We become trained to use them, even when the diaphragm can do the job.
+Because of our sedentary lifestyle, these muscles tend to be over-used when breathing quietly.
+This is because we become trained to use them, even when the diaphragm can do the job.

 These muscles include:

 Lifestyles that involve a great deal of desk work, especially computer work, create an increasing strain on serratus posterior superior.
 In this posture, the scapula presses into the ribs.
 Consequently, this aggravates the serratus posterior superior with compression and restricts breathing.
 As a result, the lower ribs press forward into the abdomen.
 Additionally, the small serratus posterior superior is working harder to lift the ribs and assist in breathing.
 The illustration shown is from a healthier posture.
 As the shoulder elevates, the scapula, hinged on the collar bone, moves medially.
 As a result, the vertebral border digs into the underlying muscle as the arm moves to, for example, use the mouse.

 You can subscribe to our community on Patreon.
 You will get links to free content and access to exclusive content not seen on this site.
 In addition, we will be posting anatomy illustrations, treatment notes, and sections from our manuals not found on this site.
 Thank you so much for being so supportive.

 We want your feedback!
 We are in the process of creating a format for individual muscles.